gvp-257/AnalogControlPanel/Readme.md

 Note: `Analog Control Panel` is all about reading analog inputs.
 It has no functionality for analogWrite().

-### What Happens in an `analogRead()`?
+### What Happens in `analogRead()`?

 Inside every chip that can do an `analogRead()` there is a specialised circuit module called an "analog to digital converter", ADC for short.

 The ADC's job is to convert the voltage on a pin to a number that the chip's CPU can process and store in memory.
 That's what's happening inside `analogRead()`.
-Analog Control Panel controls this internal inside-the-chip ADC.
+Analog Control Panel controls this internal ADC module in the ATmega328P chip used by the Uno, Nano, and Pro Mini.

 You can use Analog Control Panel pretty much the same way as `analogRead()` if you want.
-Just prefix your function calls with `InternalADC.`, and replace `analogRead(pin)` with `readPin(pin)`.
+Just prefix your function calls with "`InternalADC.`", and replace `analogRead(pin)` with `readPin(pin)`.

-### Analog Control Panel Basics
+## Analog Control Panel Basics

     #include "AnalogControlPanel.h" // All functions belong to the `InternalADC` object.